Nicotine Addiction

 Epidemiology and Risk FactorsTop

-Health hazards of tobacco: Smoking reduces life expectancy by an average of 10 years.Evidence 1High Quality of Evidence (high confidence that we know true effects of the intervention).
+Health hazards of tobacco: Smoking reduces life expectancy by an average of 10 years.Evidence 2High Quality of Evidence (high confidence that we know true effects of the intervention).
 Doll R, Peto R, Boreham J, Sutherland I. Mortality in relation to smoking: 50 years' observations on male British doctors.
 BMJ.
 2004 Jun 26;328(7455):1519.
-PubMed PMID: 15213107; PubMed Central PMCID: PMC437139.
-It is a major cause of cancer (Table 1) and respiratory disease, and a risk factor for osteoporosis and reproductive disorders.
-There is a clear dose-response relationship between smoking and risk of lung cancer.Evidence 2High Quality of Evidence (high confidence that we know true effects of the intervention).
+PMID: 15213107; PMCID: PMC437139.
+It is a major cause of cancer (Table 1), cardiovascular diseases, and respiratory diseases.
+Second-hand smoke has also been shown to result in premature death and cancer and to have cardiovascular, respiratory, pediatric, and reproductive health effects.
+There is a clear dose-response relationship between smoking and the risk of lung cancer.Evidence 3High Quality of Evidence (high confidence that we know true effects of the intervention).
 Carter BD, Abnet CC, Feskanich D, et al. Smoking and mortality--beyond established causes.
 N Engl J Med.
 2015 Feb 12;372(7):631-40. doi: 10.1056/NEJMsa1407211.
-PubMed PMID: 25671255.
-Smoking also triples the odds of cardiovascular disease, and this risk increases linearly with the amount of cigarettes smoked.Evidence 3High Quality of Evidence (high confidence that we know true effects of the intervention).
+PMID: 25671255.
+Smoking triples the odds of cardiovascular disease, with the risk increasing linearly with the number of cigarettes smoked.Evidence 4High Quality of Evidence (high confidence that we know true effects of the intervention).
 Teo KK, Ounpuu S, Hawken S, et al; INTERHEART Study Investigators.
 Tobacco use and risk of myocardial infarction in 52 countries in the INTERHEART study: a case-control study.
 Lancet.
 2006 Aug 19;368(9536):647-58.
-PubMed PMID: 16920470.
+PMID: 16920470.

 DiagnosisTop

 Nicotine is the main substance leading to physiologic dependence in smokers.
 Nicotine dependence has been classified by the WHO as a disorder caused by nicotine addiction (International Classification of Diseases, Tenth Revision [ICD-10] code F17).
-The fifth edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has changed the terminology for tobacco use disorder and defines it as the presence of 2 out of 11 criteria (Figure 1) in the last year:
+The fifth edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has changed the terminology for tobacco use disorder and defines it as the presence of 2 out of 11 criteria (Figure 1) within the past year.
+Practically, nicotine dependence is defined as the use of nicotine in any form, which results in physiologic and psychologic dependence, making it difficult to quit due to nicotine withdrawal symptoms.

 Signs and symptoms of nicotine withdrawal (selected, in isolation neither sensitive nor specific):